 I have been working at Astronomer as an integration engineer for a few months now, and I know firsthand how challenging data pipelines can be.
 I’ve learned a lot on the job and want to give you a peek under the hood of Astronomer at what makes our growing platform unique.

 A common data pipeline used by our clients is Mongo to Redshift.
 Writing one giant pipeline—one that pulls in data from Mongo, transforms it and sends it to Redshift—restricts that pipeline to only being useful to someone who wants to send data from Mongo to Redshift.
-At Astronomer, we identify the individual parts of a data pipeline and break them up into distinct tasks (check out our GitHub repo for the list and source code for all of our integrations).
+At Astronomer, we identify the individual parts of a data pipeline and break them up into distinct tasks.

 With each task being distinct, we can string together any number of tasks to create workflows from any source to any destination.
 If a customer wants to move data from Mongo to SQL Server, for example, we don’t have to create a new data pipeline from the ground up.
 We already have the Mongo and transform tasks ready; we just string them together with the SQL Server destination task and the new pipeline is ready to go, saving time and code duplication.

 The challenge with this structure is finding the right workflow management system to coordinate the tasks in a data pipeline.
 We started with the Amazon Simple Workflow Service but recently switched to Airflow backed by Mesos.
 An open source solution allows us to deploy our architecture anywhere and not be locked into AWS.
-(You can read a more in depth analysis of that here.)
+(You can read a more in-depth analysis.)

 As mentioned earlier, a data pipeline that works for 10,000 rows of data will not always work for 50 million rows.
 The solution is to stream data in from a database and pipe it into the next task in the pipeline, transforming it along the way.
 Our current data pipelines are written in Node.js, so we use Highland.js, a fantastic library that adds a lot of useful functionality to Node Streams.